wp-staging/wp-staging-cli-releases/README.md

 This repo contains binary executables that can be used on WinOS, Linux and Mac OS to extract WP Staging backup files.
 (Requires a valid and active [WP Staging Agency or Developer plan](https://wp-staging.com).)

 **Benchmarks:**
-- Extracting a 20GB backup in under 36s on a AMD Ryzen™ 7 PRO 7840U and fast SSD on Ubuntu 20.04.
+- We extracted a 20GB backup in under 36 seconds on an AMD Ryzen™ 7 PRO 7840U with a fast SSD running Ubuntu 20.04.

 ## Features

+- **Restore WordPress when its down**: Start this cli tool and instantly restore WordPress files and database, even when the site is unaccessable and broken.
-- **Extract Backup Files and Database**: Access the contents of `.wpstg` backup files.
+- **Extract Backup Files and Database**: Access and extract the entire contents of `.wpstg` backup files without using WordPress.
 - **Database Normalization**: Perform normalization on the database files within the backup.
 - **Metadata Dumping**: Extract metadata from the backup file.
 - **Index and Header Dumping**: Retrieve index and header information from the backup file.